 - Bad Powers, Good People: While they are infused with a tremendously dark force that has been known to subject its wielders to insanity, the Void Elves are firm believers in the core ideals of the Alliance and pledge to use it for the protection of Azeroth.

-- Casting a Shadow: Though not of them actually wield shadow magic, void elves have all been infused with it, giving them numerous innate abilities.
+- Casting a Shadow: Though some of them don't actually wield shadow magic, void elves have all been infused with it, giving them numerous innate abilities.
 In-game, this translates into the ability to teleport and a chance to have one's attacks empowered and deal additional shadow damage.

 - Creepy Good: They may be elves but being infused with the Void has given them an eerie pale complexion and they even have an option for tendrils in their hair.
 When in battle they enter a shadowy form that fully cloaks them in darkness, making them resemble Voidwalkers.
 Furthermore their shadowy nature has been noted as rather off-putting to the more light-faring members of the Alliance, specifically members of the Church of the Holy Light, and they are still working to prove their trustworthiness.